Lithuania in the Eurovision Song Contest 2012: At Eurovision

 According to Eurovision rules, all nations with the exceptions of the host country and the "Big Five" (France, Germany, Italy, Spain and the United Kingdom) are required to qualify from one of two semi-finals in order to compete for the final; the top ten countries from each semi-final progress to the final.
 The European Broadcasting Union (EBU) split up the competing countries into six different pots based on voting patterns from previous contests, with countries with favourable voting histories put into the same pot.
 On 25 January 2012, an allocation draw was held which placed each country into one of the two semi-finals, as well as which half of the show they would perform in.
 Lithuania was placed into the second semi-final, to be held on 24 May 2012, and was scheduled to perform in the second half of the show.
 The running order for the semi-finals was decided through another draw on 20 March 2012.
 As one of the five wildcard countries, Lithuania chose to perform last in position 18, following the entry from Bosnia and Herzegovina.

 The two semi-finals and final were broadcast in Lithuania on LTV and LTV World with commentary by Darius Užkuraitis.
-The Lithuanian spokesperson, who announced the Lithuanian votes during the final, was Ignas Krupavičius.
+The Lithuanian spokesperson who announced the Lithuanian votes during the final was Ignas Krupavičius.

 Semi-final

 Donny Montell took part in technical rehearsals on 15 and 18 May, followed by dress rehearsals on 23 and 24 May.
-This included the jury final where professional juries of each country watched and voted on the competing entries.
+This included the jury final, where the professional juries of each country watched and voted on the competing entries.

 The Lithuanian performance featured Donny Montell performing on stage alone with blue stage colours and began with Montell having his eyes covered by a blindfold decorated with crystal stones.
-Later during the performance, Montell took the blindfold off and made a somersault with the LED screens displaying dancing silhouettes.
+Later during the performance, Montell took the blindfold off and did a somersault with the LED screens displaying dancing silhouettes.
 The performance also featured smoke effects.
 In regards to the crystals on the blindfold, Donny Montell stated: "Eyes are very important in the performance.
 If they are covered, something has to sparkle.
 Crystals are the mirror of my thoughts."

 At the end of the show, Lithuania was announced as having finished in the top 10 and subsequently qualifying for the grand final.
 It was later revealed that Lithuania placed third in the semi-final, receiving a total of 104 points.